 For regular websites the following metrics apply:

-We differentiate between three types of KPIs: behavioural KPIs, content interaction KPIs and conversion KPIs.
+We differentiate between three types of KPIs: behavioral KPIs, content interaction KPIs and conversion KPIs.
 Track these KPIs on a regular basis and compare them to periods in the past to see progression or regression.
 Use these KPIs to define follow-up actions.

 Remember different content types, channels, devices and periods in time heavily influence your KPI data.
 Segment your data as much as possible to truly understand how your website is performing.